AffiNetwork/core-v1/README.md

 Factory allows creating a campaign backed by either more decentralized ``` DAI``` or less-decentralized stablecoins.
 On future versions of Affi networks, it is planned to support $AFFI as a commission payment.

 Each campaign contract deployed by the factory contains critical on-chain information about each campaign.

-Each campaign contract deployed by the factory contains critical on-chain information about each campaign.